Norris Lake: Geology

-Natural History
+Natural history

 Fish

 Most nutrients for the fish that inhabit the lake come from the Clinch and Powell Rivers because the lake has difficulty creating its own.
 This is the major reason that the fish population in Norris lake is not as abundant as in other lakes in the area such as Boone Lake.
-The lake also has advisories against the consumption of the fish because of the mercury levels in the lake.
 Norris lake's main fish species are the black bass, the striped bass, crappie, walleye, and sunfish.

 Vegetation

 Norris Lake has little underwater vegetation.
 Stumps remain underwater from the construction of the reservoir.
 The Tennessee Wildlife Resources Agency (TWRA) has a program established to sink old Christmas trees to provide underwater structure for fish attraction.
 The vegetation type around Norris lake is known as Appalachian oak forest.
 The main type of forest vegetation is oak pine which includes black jack oak, chestnut oak, post oak, scarlet oak, and southern red oak inhabiting the areas that are drier.
 The areas around the lake that have more moist ground include trees such as white oak, southern red oak, and black oak with short leaf pine composing much of the canopy around the lake.